barbking/GitHub-30-Day-Challenge/README.md

 #### Nov 28, 2019
 - Happy Turkey Day!
 Very thankful for all my family and friends!

+#### Nov 30, 2019
+- Of course, I remember yesterday's commit at 12:30am this morning.
+Up late working on class project and slipped my mind.
+Trying to figure out best way to deal with high cardinality categorical feature, looks like best way, for now, is to aggregate into 19 IC9 categories.
+Also joining some columns to dataset form beneficiary data such race, age, state, sex.

 #### Some metrics to show my progress/improvement during this 30-day challenge:
 - Commits made in previous 30 day period (Oct 5, 2019 - Nov 3, 2019): 3/30 = 10%
 - Commits made in current 30 day period (Nov 4, 2019 - Dec 3, 2019): 19/30 = 63% (so far...still several days left)